Catholic Education is the BEST INVESTMENT we can make in the future of our children.

 Our variable tuition model is a blend of charity and justice based on real costs.
 It opens the door to ensure that higher-income families are not asked to pay more than the true cost to educate, middle-income families who cannot afford the full-rate tuition can receive assistance, and lower-income families can feasibly afford admittance.

 Eligibility is determined through an application process that takes into account a family’s expenses and income as verified by tax information.
-There is a small application fee.
+Click here to learn more about the Variable Tuition Program.

 You will need to submit, confidentially and securely, supporting documentation for your income and expenses.
 In most cases, this is your federal income tax return (IRS 1040 form) and W-2 form(s).
 Verification for extraordinary expenses could include mortgage or rent statements, a Catholic high school tuition statement and daycare or medical receipts.